gustawL/gustawl.github.io/content/about/this website/index.md

 ## [[ai-notice|AI Notice]]

 ---
->[!braindump] Thinking and doing are like riding a lightning bolt.
+>[!braindump] Thinking is like ignition: the energy is everywhere, but it takes the right spark.
+>29.12.2025 00:29 #poetry